 What are your choices?

-- If you want to opt-out of your data leaving us you need to register for a ‘Type 1 Opt-Out’ with us before the 23rd June 2021.
+- If you want to opt-out of your data leaving us you need to register for a ‘Type 1 Opt-Out’.
 This stops your date being extracted by NHS digital.

 - If you are happy for your date to go to NHS digital, but not for NHS digital to share it with other organisation you can register a ‘National Date Opt-Out’ (previously known as Type 2 Opt-Out)